RobTillaart/MTP40F/README.md

 #### Warnings

-During tests with an UNO the communication over Software Serial did fail sometimes.
+During tests with an UNO the communication over Software Serial did fail a few times.
 Therefore it is important to **always check return values** to make your project more robust.

 During tests it became clear that the sensor needs time to process commands e.g. **setSelfCalibration()**.
-By having a delay(100) between the calls everything ran far more stable (within my test).
-Todo seek optimum delay(), added in Future section below.

 The CRC of the sensor responses are not verified by the library.